ajv-validator/ajv-errors/SPEC.md

 Option "prefix" can be used to prepend error message with "property" name or "dataPath"? // TODO?

-Option "mode" determines whether the errors are replaced by "errorMessage" errors or they are kept ("replace"/"append", default is "append"?). // TODO? only replace is done currently
+Option "mode" determines whether the errors are replaced by "errorMessage" errors or they are kept ("replace"/"append", default is "replace"). // DONE replace, append - TODO?